 A rapier of identical form and proportions to the Christus Imperat Rapier is housed in The Royal Armouries, formerly known as the Tower of London.
 The flamboyantly formed hilt is both beautiful and functional.

 For the most part, swordplay was solely the province of warriors in history.
 At least, that remained true until the 16th century, when swordplay became popular with civilians and swords like this Classical Swept Hilt Rapier became common.

 With its graceful, artistic lines, the rapier has always been a romantic symbol of the Renaissance.
 The reality is that the rapier is a deadly hand-to-hand combat weapon, perfectly suited for the swift duelists of the day.

 As swords became lighter, carrying and fighting with one became popular among civilians.
 This Fencers Swept Hilt Rapier is one sword that a noble might have carried, as much for self-defense as a symbol of personal skill and prestige.

-Predecessor to fencing weapons as we know them, the Rapier is nearly the progenitor of a line of swords that emphasizes precision, agility, technique, and a counter-and-thrust style that has become the modern sport of fencing.
+Predecessor to modern fencing weapons as we know them, the Rapier is the progenitor of a line of swords that emphasize precision, agility, technique, and a counter-and-thrust style that has become the sport of fencing.

 In 17th century European societies, swordplay with a rapier was a crucial element in the education of a gentleman.
 Today, anyone can practice the art of fencing with the balanced and stunning Practical Swept Hilt Long Rapier.